jimhigson/oboe.js/writing/main/5_Implementation.md

 simpler test style because it is trivial to inject a stub in place of the XHR.

-node service which returns known content according to known timings, somewhat emulating downloading via a slow internet connection.
-For example, the url `/tenSlowNumbers` writes out a JSON array of the first ten natural numbers at a rate of one per second, while `/echoBackHeaders` writes back the http headers that it received as a JSON object.
-For example, requesting ten numbers but registering a listener against the fifth and aborting the request on seeing it.
-The correct behaviour is to get no callback for the sixth, even when running on platforms where the http is buffered so that all ten will have already been downloaded.

 Running the tests
 -----------------